openaq/openaq-info/FAQ.md

 **4. What type of organization is OpenAQ and why?**

-We operate as a non-profit.
+We operate as a non-profit though we are not one yet.
 We're working with a pro bono team of lawyers to fully-incorporate as a non-profit with 501c3 status.

 <a name="howfund"/>